Bounded support in linear random coefficient models: Identification and variable selection: Simulations

-\begin{itemize} \item[(a)] \textbf{Sample size $\boldsymbol{n=5.000}$.} \\ We have the following main findings.
-First, evidently for both kinds of regressors the sign-recovery rate decreases if the number of coefficients increases.
+\begin{itemize} \item[(a)] \textbf{Findings for sample size $\boldsymbol{n=5.000}$.} \\ Let us discuss the findings from Figures \ref{figure:1} - \ref{figure:5}.
+Evidently for both kinds of regressors the sign-recovery rate decreases if the number of coefficients increases.
 Note that the number of parameters which are estimated grows quadratically with the number $p$ of random coefficients since the half-vectorization $\sigma^*$ of the covariance matrix $\Sigma^*$ has dimension $p(p+1)/2$.
 In particular, if we consider $p=60$ coefficients in our model, we obtain $1830$ variances and covariances.
-Hence the results look quite satisfying, however, if the support of the regressors consists only of the three points $\{-1,0,1\}$, the sign-recovery rate is a little bit lower and decreases also faster.
-Second, the number of false negatives is only in very few cases greater than one.
-Moreover, note that we estimate a superset of the true support if the number of false negatives is zero.
-Somewhat surprisingly, for $p=60$ and both kinds of regressors we shrink in more than half of all iterations at least one parameter in the support to zero.
-One could suspect that the regularization is too strong, which is also emphasized by the bar charts of the false positives, since for $p=60$ in more repetitions the zeros in the parameter vector are recovered than for $p=40$ (or even $p=20$ for $\mathcal{U}[-1,1]$ distributed regressors).
-Maybe also the least squares estimator as initial estimator leads to varying results in high dimensions, which affects the variable selection of the adaptive LASSO as well.
+Hence the results look quite satisfying, however, if the support of the regressors consists only of the three points $\{-1,0,1\}$, the sign-recovery rate is somewhat lower and decreases also slightly faster, as seen in Figure \ref{figure:1}.
+Second, there are rarely false positives, so that discoveries actually correspond to signals.
+The error in the sign recovery mainly stems from false negatives, of which there are rarely more than one, as seen in Figures \ref{figure:3} and \ref{figure:5}.

-\item[(b)] \textbf{Sample size $\boldsymbol{n=10.000}$.} \\ In this setting the sign-recovery rate is in all scenarios much higher than in the first one.
-Furthermore, for $\mathcal{U}[-1,1]$ distributed regressors the rate decreases very slow if the number of coefficients increases, however, for covariates with only three support points the decrease is again more visible.
-In the bar charts of the false positives and false negative there are no unexpected results to detect.
+\item[(b)] \textbf{Sample size $\boldsymbol{n=10.000}$.} \\ In this setting the sign-recovery rate is in all scenarios much higher than in the first one with $n=5000$.
+In the bar charts of the false positives and false negatives there are no unexpected results to detect.

 \end{itemize}